SkywalkerSun15/GarciaRios.github.io/content/home/vitae.md

 -- Perennial and Situational: A Study of Immigrant Identity Formation and Transformation [Under Review]

+-- Is the Tea Party Splitting [the] Right Down the Middle?" with (with Christopher Parker, Kassra Oskooii, and Christopher Towler) [working paper]

 -- The DREAM Act Experiment: Exposing Covert Racism amongst White Liberals with Kassra Oskooii [Working Paper]